ADL - NRT

 • Narita Airport is the gateway for international flights arriving in Tokyo.
 Once you enter the Arrivals concourse, you will be greeted by digital displays showcasing the beauty of Japan, which will heighten the sense of anticipation for your holiday.

-Top 5 airlines serving from Adelaide to Narita
+Reviews of the top 5 airlines flying from Adelaide to Narita

 See real verified KAYAK customer reviews for airlines flying from Adelaide to Tokyo.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.